 |

-Studies were conducted of radiation contamination and fallout from a simulated accidental detonation of a weapon; and projects concerning earth motion, blast loading and neutron output were carried out.
+Studies were conducted on radiation contamination and fallout from a simulated accidental detonation of a weapon; and projects concerning earth motion, blast loading and neutron output were carried out.

 Nuclear weapons safety experiments were conducted to study the possibility of a nuclear weapon detonation during an accident.
 On July 26, 1957, a safety experiment, "Pascal-A" was detonated in an unstemmed hole at NTS, becoming the first underground shaft nuclear test.
-The knowledge gained here would provide data to prevent nuclear yields in case of accidental detonations, for example a plane crash.
+The knowledge gained here would provide data to prevent nuclear yields in case of accidental detonations, such as a plane crash.

-The Rainier shot, conducted September 19, 1957, was the first fully contained underground nuclear test, meaning that no fission products were vented into the atmosphere.
+Shot Rainier was the first fully contained underground nuclear test, meaning that no fission products were vented into the atmosphere.
 This 1.7 kiloton test could be detected around the world by seismologists using ordinary seismic instruments.
 The Rainier test became the prototype for larger and more powerful underground tests.

 - Click on a thumbnail for a larger version